(See Food Allergy and see Mushroom Poisoning.)

 If a rectal examination shows occult blood or if watery diarrhea persists > 48 h, stool examination (fecal WBCs, ova, parasites) and culture are indicated.
 However, for the diagnosis of giardiasis or cryptosporidiosis, stool antigen detection using an enzyme immunoassay has a higher sensitivity.
 Rotavirus and enteric adenovirus infections can be diagnosed using commercially available rapid assays that detect viral antigen in the stool, but these assays are usually done only to document an outbreak.
 Norovirus can be detected by PCR in reference laboratories; this test is sometimes indicated to determine the cause of persistent diarrhea in an immunocompromised patient.

 Supportive treatment is all that is needed for most patients.
 Bed rest with convenient access to a toilet or bedpan is desirable.
 Oral glucose-electrolyte solutions, broth, or bouillon may prevent dehydration or treat mild dehydration.
 Even if vomiting, the patient should take frequent small sips of such fluids; vomiting may abate with volume replacement.
 For patients with E. coli O157:H7 infection, rehydration with isotonic IV fluids may attenuate the severity of any renal injury should hemolytic-uremic syndrome develop.
-Children may become dehydrated more quickly and should be given an appropriate rehydration solution (several are available commercially—see Dehydration and Fluid Therapy in Children: Oral Rehydration).
+Children may become dehydrated more quickly and should be given an appropriate rehydration solution (several are available commercially—see Oral Rehydration).
 Carbonated beverages and sports drinks lack the correct ratio of glucose to Na and thus are not appropriate for children < 5 yr.
 If the child is breastfed, breastfeeding should continue.
-If vomiting is protracted or if severe dehydration is prominent, IV replacement of volume and electrolytes is necessary (see Shock and Fluid Resuscitation: Intravenous Fluid Resuscitation).
+If vomiting is protracted or if severe dehydration is prominent, IV replacement of volume and electrolytes is necessary (see Intravenous Fluid Resuscitation).

 When the patient can tolerate fluids without vomiting and the appetite has begun to return, food may be gradually restarted.
 There is no demonstrated benefit from restriction to bland food (eg, cereal, gelatin, bananas, toast).
 Some patients have temporary lactose intolerance.

-Antidiarrheal agents are safe for patients > 5 yr with watery diarrhea (as shown by heme-negative stool).
+Antidiarrheal agents are safe for patients > 2 yr with watery diarrhea (as shown by heme-negative stool).
 However, antidiarrheals may cause deterioration of patients with C. difficile or E. coli O157:H7 infection and thus should not be given to any patient with recent antibiotic use or heme-positive stool, pending specific diagnosis.
 Effective antidiarrheals include loperamide 4 mg po initially, followed by 2 mg po for each subsequent episode of diarrhea (maximum of 6 doses/day or 16 mg/day), or diphenoxylate 2.5 to 5 mg tid or qid in tablet or liquid form.
+For children, loperamide is used.
+The dose for children 13 to 20 kg is 1 mg po tid; for children 20 to 30 kg, 2 mg po bid; and for children > 30 kg, up to age 12, 2 mg po tid.
+Adults and children ≥ 12 yr may receive 4 mg po after the first loose stool and then 2 mg after each subsequent loose stool, not to exceed 16 mg in any 24-h period.

 Although probiotics appear to briefly shorten the duration of diarrhea, there is insufficient evidence that they affect major clinical outcomes (eg, decrease the need for IV hydration and/or hospitalization) to support their routine use in the treatment or prevention of infectious diarrhea.